FOR SUBSTACK CREATORS

 What's the character limit for Notes?

 Substack Notes have a 280-character limit, same as the native interface.
-The NoteQ editor shows a live character count so you never go over.
+The PubQ editor shows a live character count so you never go over.